GLPG clinician Tanya Tietema, MA, LLP answers some common questions and misconceptions about divorce and how the decision may impact your children.

 - Ability, or lack thereof, to get along amicably.

 What if I’m not sure divorce is the right answer?

 Please seek counseling.
-Often times people think “marriage counseling” is to keep the marriage together.
-However, it is the therapist’s role to help guide couples in making a sound decision.
+Oftentimes people think “marriage counseling” is to keep the marriage together.
+However, it is the therapist’s role to help guide couples in making sound decisions.
 It may, in fact, keep the couple together as they work out their differences, or it may turn out that the couple will divorce; but counseling can provide avenues to learn better communication techniques and effective strategies for co-parenting.
 Keep in mind when making a decision, that frequent, unresolved conflict between parents can be just as harmful, if not more so, than divorce.
 However, if parents can co-exist amicably and there is low potential for conflict, then research suggests it may be better for the children for you to stay married.

 How will the kids react to the news?

 Sometimes, after many years of conflict, it can actually come as a reprieve for children when they learn of the divorce as they will no longer be exposed to a hostile home environment and unhappy parents.
 It is not uncommon for children to have “seen it coming” and wonder why it didn’t happen years ago; therefore their adjustment through the process is usually a little easier.